BrandonNaidoo/saucedemo-ui-tests/README.md

 ## ⚙️ Continuous Integration

-- **GitHub Actions** configured to run Cypress tests on push, pull request, and scheduled monthly
+- **GitHub Actions** configured to run Cypress tests, Playwright tests, SonarCloud scan and Owasp Zap scan on push, pull request, and scheduled monthly
+- **Circle CI** configured to run Cypress tests and Playwright tests on push, pull request, and scheduled monthly

+---

+## 🔐 OWASP ZAP Security Scans

+OWASP ZAP is integrated into the GitHub Actions workflow to perform automated security scans against [saucedemo.com](https://www.saucedemo.com).
+Results are generated with each pipeline run to help identify common web vulnerabilities.

 ---